mariadb-corporation/mariadb-connector-nodejs/README.md

 | **`socketTimeout`** | Sets the socket timeout in milliseconds after connection succeeds.
 A value of `0` disables the timeout. |*integer* | 0|
 | **`rowsAsArray`** | Returns result-sets as arrays, rather than JSON.
 This is a faster way to get results.
 For more information, see Query. |*boolean* | false|

-For more infomration, see the [Connection Options](/documentation/connection-options.md) documentation.
+For more information, see the [Connection Options](/documentation/connection-options.md) documentation.

 #### Connecting to Local Databases